Desvart/ts-jest-cucumber-esm-template/README.md

 ## Set up the functional test framework for TypeScript

+Contrary to Jest.mock that need an object instance to create a mock from, ts-mockito can create mocks directly from interfaces.
+This is the main reason why I chose to use ts-mockito over jest.mock.

 1. Ensure you have a version of NodeJs that supports ESM loader (even in experimental mode).
 In my case, NodeJS version 19.7.0 works.